2026 OAF Board of Directors

 Cal Schmidt

 Cal and his wife Suzy have been part of the Oconomowoc community since 1991.
 Cal is retired from Northwestern Mutual, where he was a senior executive.
 His roles included leading all product operations, leading the broker dealer, and information technology.
-In addition to his role on the OAF, Cal is an active volunteer for Catholic Memorial High School, St. Jerome Parish, Rogers Behavioral Health System, the Association of Wisconsin Snowmobile Clubs, and several lake and snowmobile organizations in Forest County, where he spends time with Suzy at their lake home.
+In addition to his role on the OAF, Cal is an active volunteer for St. Jerome Parish, Rogers Behavioral Health System, the Association of Wisconsin Snowmobile Clubs, and several lake and snowmobile organizations in Forest County, where he spends time with Suzy at their lake home.

 Bob Snyder